wind turbine

 Are there any disadvantages of wind energy?

-• Reliant on wind: Being powered by wind, if the turbines needed to generate this kind of power are poorly placed in an area with little to no wind, they may become ineffective.
+• Reliant on wind: If the turbines are placed in an area with little to no wind, they may become ineffective.

-• Noise pollution: These turbines can generate quite a lot of noise as they work, which could be an issue, especially if a farm is set-up in close proximity to a populated area.
+• Noise pollution: Wind turbines can generate a lot of noise, which can be an issue if they’re built close to animal farmland.

 Is wind power the best renewable energy option for Australia?

-While it’s difficult to determine just what renewable energy source is best, it’s definitely fair to say that wind energy has got its perks.
-With wind being a fairly abundant source in Australia and the cost of maintaining and generating wind energy through turbines on the cheaper end of the clean energy scale, there are many benefits to be had from implementing this kind of power.
+While it’s difficult to determine just what renewable energy source is best, it’s definitely fair to say that wind energy has its perks.
+Wind is a fairly abundant source in Australia and the cost of maintaining and generating wind energy through turbines is on the cheaper end of the clean energy scale.

-Uptake of wind energy in Australia is definitely on the rise.
-Whether or not this trajectory will continue into the future though will depend on how these generators are viewed by invested parties, especially with the upfront costs for construction and general display of turbines still a point of criticism.
+Wind energy use in Australia is definitely on the rise.
+Whether or not this trajectory will continue into the future will depend on how these generators are viewed by invested parties, especially with the upfront costs for construction and general display of turbines still a point of criticism.

-In the meantime, however, if you’re looking to bolster your renewable credentials in the energy space, your best bet would be to jump onto a GreenPower or carbon neutral energy plan, or chuck a few solar panels on your roof.
-And if you do decide to install solar, or better yet, you already have it, be sure to check out our annual solar providers ratings to see which retailers Aussies reckon are ridgey-didge when it comes to offering bang-on solar feed-in tariffs.
+In the meantime, however, if you’re looking to bolster your renewable credentials in the energy space, your best bet is to jump onto a GreenPower or carbon neutral energy plan, or install solar panels on your roof.
+And if you do decide to install solar, or better yet, you already have, be sure to check out our annual solar providers ratings to see which retailers Aussies love for their solar feed-in tariffs.

 Compare solar providers